 Diagnostic tests and procedures

 - A collects a small sample of your tissue from a specific blood vessel or an organ.
-A pathologist, someone with special training in laboratory results, will study the sample for specific signs of swelling and tissue damage.
+A pathologist, someone with special training in laboratory results, will study the sample for specific signs of tissue damage.

 - Blood tests detect levels of certain blood cells and in your blood.